adam7234/charmcitybuildclub/about.md

 ## Why this exists

-Not every useful project gets done.
-Some are too small to hire out, too underfunded to tackle alone, or just keep getting pushed to next month — even when they'd make a real difference.
+A lot of useful projects don't get done.
+Too small to hire out, not enough budget to tackle alone, or just stuck on the "someday" list — even when knocking them out would make a real difference.

-At the same time, a lot of people want more than passive socializing.
-They want to feel useful.
-They want to learn practical skills.
-They want to contribute in a way that feels real.
+Meanwhile, plenty of people want more from their free time than another social event.
+They want to learn something with their hands.
+They want to feel like they actually did something.

-Charm City Works brings those two things together: service through real work, learning through doing, and community through shared effort.
+That's the gap Charm City Works fills.

-We also think the timing matters.
-As more desk-based and digital work is reshaped by technology, hands-on skills and local problem-solving become more valuable — not less.
-There's something worth building here, in every sense.
+We also think the moment matters.
+As more work gets automated or moved online, practical skills and local problem-solving are worth more — not less.
+Something real is worth building here.

 ---

-## What's in scope
+## What we take on

-Good fits: painting and refresh work, yard and exterior cleanup, organizing neglected spaces, simple beginner-friendly repairs, and small improvement projects with visible impact.
+**In scope:** painting and refresh work, yard and exterior cleanup, organizing neglected spaces, beginner-friendly repairs, small improvements with visible results.

-Outside our scope: major structural work, electrical, plumbing or HVAC, high-risk demolition, hazardous environments, or anything that requires a licensed contractor.
-The goal is to keep the work useful, realistic, and responsible.
+**Out of scope:** structural work, electrical, plumbing, HVAC, demolition, hazardous conditions, or anything requiring a licensed contractor.
+We keep it useful and realistic.